aimeos/aimeos-docs/src/config/mshop/tag-manager.md

 # name

-Class name of the used tag manager implementation
+Class name of the used tag tag manager implementation

 ```
 mshop/tag/manager/name = Standard